An injective Model for Twisted Derived Categories and Curved Koszul Triality: Injective Guan-Lazarev model structure

 \subsection{Derived GL-Tensor-Hom Adjunction}

-As an application of the injective GL model structure, we establish a tensor hom adjunction for the compactly generated derived category of the second kind and provide an example that illustrates the necessity of two distinct model structures for this to work.
+As an application of the injective GL model structure, we establish a tensor hom adjunction for the twisted derived category and provide an example that illustrates the necessity of two distinct model structures for this to work.
+Moreover, we prove that curved Koszul triality is compatible with various binary operations on CDG modules, CDG comodules and CDG contramodules.

 We recall the notion of Quillen adjunction in two variables.

 \begin{definition}[\cite{Hovey1999}] Let $\mathcal{C},\mathcal{D}$ and $\mathcal{E}$ be categories.
 An adjunction in two variables is given by a tuple $(\boxtimes, Hom_r,Hom_l,\varphi_r,\varphi_l)$ where $\boxtimes:\mathcal{C}\times \mathcal{D}\rightarrow \mathcal{E}$, $Hom_r:\mathcal{D}^{op}\times \mathcal{E}\rightarrow \mathcal{C}$ and $Hom_r:\mathcal{C}^{op}\times \mathcal{E}\rightarrow \mathcal{D}$ are functors and $\varphi_r$ and $\varphi_l$ are natural isomorphisms